syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Change the padding value for autofit calculation

-The cell padding value for the autofit calculation can be considered from the `GridColumn.autoFitPadding` property.
-So, the whole column cells can be autofitted based on the `GridColumn.autoFitPadding` and `DataGridCell.value` properties.
+By default, the cell padding value can't be provided to the autofit calculation.
+So, the cell padding value for the autofit calculation can be considered from the `GridColumn.autoFitPadding` property.
 The default value of `autoFitPadding` is 16.0.

 {% tabs %}
 {% highlight Dart %}